tboschi/advent-of-code-2020/README.md

 * `go` for the GO solution (when available, still learning it) and a README that explains how to run the solution binaries.

-Each code subfolder contains their own Makefile, a part from the python one for obvious reasons.
+Each code subfolder contains their it own Makefile, a part from the python one for obvious reasons.

 ## Puzzles

 * [Day 1](day01/)
 * [Day 2](day02/)